opedal/ba-graph-disentanglement/README.md

 # Recovering Barabási-Albert Parameters of Graphs through Disentanglement

-This repo contains the code referred to in the paper [ADD ARXIV LINK].
+This repo contains the code referred to in the [paper](https://arxiv.org/abs/2105.00997v2).

 Below you will find the details for setting up and running the codes for the following
 models: